 • Go-to-market Activation can also vary significantly.
 Online businesses who predominantly need to focus only on their online brand presence, while retail businesses at the other end of the scale require store design, point of sale, online store design, social media, local area marketing, ad campaigns, staff uniforms, menu/in-store graphics, packaging and beyond.

 The costs below reflect each stage of a complete branding process, which may or may-not be what is right for you.
-They’re provided as an indicative guide and are in no way a quote.
+They’re provided as an indicative guide to what an experienced and appropriately skilled agency will charge, and are not intended to be seen as a quote for our services.
 Every project needs to be broken into specific process and deliverables to ascertain the costs involved before a quote can be provided.
 These costs can also vary depending on the busyness of an agency and their hunger to win the project.

 01. Market Insights – $5k-$80k

 03. Brand Naming – $5k-$12k